 Paper is a surprisingly solid foundation when it comes to building work.
 Always get things in writing.
 You want estimates of how much the work will cost and how long it will take, and a legally binding contract when you decide to hire them, otherwise they could end up charging you more, spinning out a job, or denying that they ever agreed to do things.

-6. They ask to be paid up front
+6. A cowboy builder asks to be paid up front

 Would you go into a restaurant and pay the whole price up front for a meal that you are planning on booking the following week?
 Thought not.
 An established and reliable builder should be able to buy materials and be happy to be paid on completion (and when you are satisfied with the job), or in stages as work progresses.